 Below are current readings enjoyed at our UE fellowship usually discussed on Fridays and Sundays.
-As we finish these “good books”, this page will be updated with new literature.
+As we finish these “good books” and sermons, this page will be updated with new literature.
 Please download in preparation or simply bring your personal experience.
 We are open to visitors of all sorts with plenty of Q/A.

 Sunday Readings for this Year: